 You will pick up each strand as you need it and this leaves a strand of yarn on the inside of the work.

-I made the knitted beanie hat using two yarns – Hayfield Chunky Tweed in Crigglestone 180, knit with two strands together.
+I made the beanie hat using two yarns – the first was Hayfield Chunky Tweed in Crigglestone 180, knit with two strands together.